matt-hahn/f3tch/README.md

 Examples:

-The `.headers()` function is stackable so you can call it multiple times.
-That way you can build out the headers.
+The `.headers()` function is stackable so it can be called multiple times.

 ```javascript
 f3tch(url).headers({